-The Indian Healthcare market is characterised by a vast and persistent gap between supply and demand.
-Over the last decade a tremendous number of hospitals have been opened across country in an attempt to bridge this gap.
+The Indian healthcare market is characterised by a vast and persistent gap between supply and demand.
+Over the past decade, a number of hospitals have been opened across the country in an attempt to bridge this gap.
 Many of these ventures have been successful in addressing the needs of the patients and in rewarding investors with healthy returns.
 However, failures have also been plentiful.
-Numerous hospitals have failed to achieve profitability, showing that despite the enormous opportunity, success in not guaranteed in the Indian Healthcare sector.
+Numerous hospitals have failed to achieve profitability, showing that despite the enormous opportunity, success is not guaranteed in the Indian healthcare sector.

 If healthcare leaders are to invest in new hospital ventures with confidence, it is important that they are aware of the common pitfalls related to setting-up new hospitals.
 Furthermore, by conducting thorough strategic and financial assessments, they can lay a strong economic foundation which increases the future returns and mitigates the potential risks.